Journal

 Understand how spec impacts on price

-The cost of building a bespoke home is influenced by a variety of different factors, but the quality of materials you finish your home with (the specification) will have the biggest impact on price.
+The cost of building a bespoke home is influenced by many factors, but the quality of materials and finishes (the specification) will have the biggest impact on price.

-When booking a hotel, we generally understand how the star rating correlates to the cost.
-It’s the same when you’re building a home.
-A standard-spec finish (3*) with off-the-shelf laminate flooring, basic MDF skirting boards and window sills, and standard lighting fixtures are budget friendly.
+Think of it like hotel star ratings—the principle is the same when building a home.
+A standard-spec finish (3*) with off-the-shelf laminate flooring, basic MDF skirting boards and standard lighting fixtures keeps costs down.

-High-spec luxurious finishes (5*), such as solid wooden flooring, natural stone tiles and custom-built cabinetry will add a unique look to your home, but also increase the cost.
+High-spec finishes (5*), such as solid wooden flooring, natural stone tiles and custom-built cabinetry add a luxurious look but significantly increase costs.

 A kitchen scene.
 Bowls sit on two oak shelves, with a dark blue painted background.
 The kitchen counter tops are white marble.
 Large square beige tiles on the floor.
 Dark grey range cooker on the left of the room.